petro-kushchak/homebridge-homepod-radio/README.md

 ```

 ### Stream URL format

-The easieast would be to get streaming url from your favorite radio playlist (usually .m3u file)
+The easieast path would be to get the streaming url from your favorite radio playlist (usually .m3u file).
-Example For BBC Radio: https://gist.github.com/bpsib/67089b959e4fa898af69fea59ad74bc3
+Example for BBC Radio: https://gist.github.com/bpsib/67089b959e4fa898af69fea59ad74bc3

 ## Known issues

 ### 1. Pairing setting for the HomePod (fixed by *HomePod access setup* step):

 Make sure your HomePod has ```Pairing: NotNeeded``` set for RAOP protocol.

-Command
+Scan for devices:
 ```
 atvremote scan
 ```
-Should show for your device:
+Select for your device:
 ```
 Services:
  - Protocol: Companion, Port: 49152, Credentials: None, Requires Password: False, Password: None, Pairing: Unsupported